LeaKaftan/leakaftan/content/research/index.md

 _title hidden for review_, together with Daniel Felipe Saldivia Gonzatti & Leonce Röth

-"Party Positions in Newspapers and Legislative Speeches", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth
+"Party Positions in Newspapers and Legislative Speeches", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth, _currently under review with the_ American Journal for Political Science